material-shell/material-shell/README.md

 # Crypto Funding

-If you interested in funding the project throught crypto feel free to use:
+If you are interested in funding the project through crypto feel free to use:

 **Bitcoin** `395nVybx6h6CC4sWgGGcvCDxwLvGMFhfiA`